bigratiscool/bigratemporium/README.md

 - HTML5 Games, that you may see on other more popular websites.

+- FNAF Demo Games.
+These do not include the full versions, only 2 nights for FNAF 1 and 2, and 3 for FNAF 4.
+Pizzeria Simulator and UCN will be fully accessable as they are already free.

 ## Planned Features
 - Youtube Unblocking program to remove the Restricted Mode feature (will not remove 18+ restrictions)